The K0UO Comprehensive Guide to Rhombic HF Antennas

 One of the most significant benefits of rhombic antennas is their high gain.
 Gain refers to how well an antenna focuses energy in a particular direction.
 Rhombic antennas can achieve gains of 12 to 18 dB or more, which means they can transmit signals much farther than simple dipole antennas.

 K0UO Rhombic antenna farm, is home of the Re-entrant Rhombic, which is 90% efficient by re-phasing the power instead of heating up termination resistors.
+We are using AI which is now becoming an advanced tool in analyzing, developing, and expanding research in RF and antennas.

 This directionality also reduces interference from unwanted sources, improving signal clarity.
 For example, a rhombic antenna aimed toward Europe from North America can focus its energy in that direction, minimizing noise from other directions.